pbtrre95/The_Nature_Of_Code/01_introduction/01_Random_Walker_with_4_outcomes/README.md

     }
 ```

-The step function creates a random number between 0 and 4 and then floors its.
+The step function creates a random number between 0 and 4 and then floors it.
 Based on that outcome a choice is made using if then else statement which will change the x or y coordinate.
 On the next draw the render function will update their position.

 ```js
     this.step = function() {